May 24, 2022

 For more information, see the article Are You Required to Notify Employees or Customers That You Have Security Cameras?

-A legitimate business purpose must justify video surveillance at work.
+A legitimate business purpose must justify the use of security surveillance cameras at work.
 Nearly all organizations have a genuine need to enforce security, investigate illegal or improper conduct, and oversee onsite operations and productivity.
-These all qualify as legitimate business needs that rely on video surveillance to be most effective.

 In practice, this means that employers can legally monitor a wide scope of activities at work.
 Video surveillance supports many use cases, and these are some of the most common: